jenkinsci/acceptance-test-harness/docs/PRELAUNCH.md

 actually uses `WinstoneController` (the default controller type), which recognizes `JENKINS_WAR` environment variable.
 See [this document](CONTROLLER.md) for how to select JenkinsController properly.

-To specify the size of the pool explicitly, add the `-Dcount=2` or something as a Maven option.
+To specify the size of the pool explicitly, add the option `-n N` where N defines the number of instances, e.g. in order to start 2 instances, run:

+    JENKINS_WAR=/path/to/jenkins.war ./jut-server.sh -n 2

 ## Selecting PooledJenkinsController